Faust_1600x660

 The Guardian

-After winning the renowned Leopold Mozart Competition and the Paganini Competition at a very young age, she soon began to perform regularly with the world’s major orchestras including the Berlin Philharmonic, Boston Symphony Orchestra, NHK Symphony Orchestra Tokyo, the Chamber Orchestra of Europe, Les Siècles and the Baroque Orchestra Freiburg.
+After winning the renowned Leopold Mozart Competition and the Paganini Competition at a very young age, she soon began to perform regularly with the world’s major orchestras including the Berlin Philharmonic, Boston Symphony Orchestra, NHK Symphony Orchestra in Tokyo, the Chamber Orchestra of Europe, Les Siècles, and the Baroque Orchestra Freiburg.

-Isabelle Faust’s vast artistic curiosity includes all eras and forms of instrumental cooperation.
-Therefore, she never considers music as an end in itself but rather advances the piece’s essence in a devoted, subtle and conscientious way.
-In addition to big symphonic violin concertos this includes for instance Schubert’s octet with historical instruments as well as Stravinsky’s “L’Histoire du Soldat” with Dominique Horwitz or Kurtág’s “Kafka Fragments” with Anna Prohaska.
-With great commitment she renders an outstanding service to the performance of contemporary music: Recent world premieres include works by Péter Eötvös, Brett Dean, Ondřej Adámek and Rune Glerup.
+Isabelle Faust’s vast artistic curiosity embraces all eras and forms of instrumental collaboration.
+In addition to the big symphonic violin concertos, her repertoire includes for instance Schubert’s Octet with historical instruments, Stravinsky’s L’Histoire du Soldat with Dominique Horwitz, or Kurtág’s Kafka Fragments with Anna Prohaska.
+With great commitment she renders an outstanding service to the performance of contemporary music.
+Recent world premieres include works by Péter Eötvös, Brett Dean, Ondřej Adámek, and Rune Glerup.

 01.01.19